nicehash/NiceHashMiner-Archived/README.md

 - Run NiceHashMiner.exe
 - After first run, start benchmark test, otherwise Multi-Algorithm mining will not work properly; for AMD GPUs we suggest you to run **Precise benchmark**
 - Make sure you select your own personal Bitcoin wallet to receive payments, see **Bitcoin wallet guidelines and instructions** here: https://www.nicehash.com/index.jsp?p=faq#faqs15.
-- You will recieve Bitcoin payments according to our payments schedule: https://www.nicehash.com/index.jsp?p=faq#faqs6
+- You will receive Bitcoin payments according to our payments schedule: https://www.nicehash.com/index.jsp?p=faq#faqs6

 **WARNING**: Due to specific requirements of the supporting back-end program "sgminer", you can **not** run NiceHash Miner through Windows RDP (Remote Desktop Protocol) if you are using **AMD GPUs**.
-If you still wish to use remote access to you computer while running NiceHash Miner we suggest you to use TeamViewer: https://www.teamviewer.com.
+If you still wish to use remote access to your computer while running NiceHash Miner we suggest you to use TeamViewer: https://www.teamviewer.com.

 # <a name="profit"></a> Where is the profit coming from?

 As a back-end NiceHash Miner relies on the <a href="https://www.nicehash.com" target="_blank">NiceHash.com</a> service.
 By running NiceHash Miner you're essentially selling the hashing power of your CPUs & GPUs to hashing power buyers.
 Those are using the hashing power to mine various cryptocurrency coins and support decentralized blockchain networks - similar to cloud computing - only that by running NiceHash Miner you're actually being a provider for the cryptocurrency mining hashing power.
 You are being part of a global compute power network, **empowering decentralized digital currencies**.

+# <a name="highprofit"></a> How to run NiceHash Miner only when profitability is high enough?
+Profitability of mining can go up and down that may be unprofitable to mine especially places with high electricity cost.
+By using the "MinimumProfit" settings, NiceHashMiner will stop mining if the current profits are below the minimum amount (in USD).
+This will help you mine during "profitable" times only.

 # <a name="options"></a> Additional options